 Grade 1 Grade 2 Grade 3 Grade 4 Grade 5

-Good with outstanding features Good features and no significant shortcomings Good features which outweigh the shortcomings Some good features but shortcomings in important areas Many significant shortcomings
+Good with Good features Good features Some good Many

+outstanding and no which outweigh features but significant

+features significant the shortcomings in shortcomings

-KS1 SHOILCOITHINGS Shortcomings important areas
+shortcomings shortcomings important areas

+KS1 4

 KS2 1 2 2

 KS3 1

 KS4 1

 KS5

 Total 3 6 2

-The inspections followed the usual pattern of referring to good features and deficiencies.
+The inspections followed the usual pattern of referring to good and outstanding features and deficiencies.
 In each instance, the good features outweighed the deficiencies.
 In two schools, no significant deficiencies were identified.
 A congratulatory letter in SACRE's name was sent to schools acknowledging the good work.